Indicia-Team/indicia-docs/site-building/warehouse/surveys.rst

 #.
 Login using the warehouse login you created in the previous step, who has admin rights
    to the website registration you have created for your website.
 If you have not already setup the website and user, please see the Setting up a website registration tutorial.
 #.
-Select Lookup lists > Surveys from the warehouse’s menu.
+Select Observation data > Surveys from the warehouse’s menu.
 You should now be on a page
    that shows a grid of surveys that already exist.
 Like the websites list, there is a demonstration item added to the list during installation to provide somewhere to add records which are for demo and testing purposes.